Linda Lawrence: Early life

 Lawrence's parents were Stewart "Alec" Lawrence, a middle-class contractor, and his wife Violet.
 She was born Linda Anne Lawrence in 1946 in Windsor, Berkshire.

 In January 1963 she began a relationship with musician Brian Jones and had a child by him, Julian Brian Lawrence (born 23 July 1964).
-Lawrence and Jones broke up, and shortly after she met Donovan in the green room at Ready Steady Go!.
-Donovan fell in love, they spent time together, and he asked Linda to marry him.
+Lawrence and Jones broke up, and shortly after she met Donovan in the green room at Ready Steady Go!, he asked Linda to marry him.
 But, beset by the stresses of teenage motherhood, the rock scene, and her breakup with Jones, Lawrence went to southern California, where she had a brief affair with Gram Parsons.
-A few years later, back in England, she reconnected with Donovan (who meantime had had two children – Donovan Leitch and Ione Skye – with Enid Karl, and become a major star) and they were married within a few weeks, on 2 October 1970.
+A few years later, back in England, she reconnected with Donovan (who in the meantime had had two children – Donovan Jerome Leitch and Ione Skye – with Enid Karl, and become a major star) and they were married within a few weeks, on 2 October 1970.

 Marriage, family, and career

-Linda Lawrence and Donovan settled in Ireland and raised his stepson, who Donovan and Lawrence later adopted and who changed his name to Julian Leitch (he has used Julian Jones as a stage name).
+Linda Lawrence and Donovan settled in Ireland and raised her son Julian, who Donovan later adopted and who changed his name to Julian Leitch (he has used Julian Jones as a stage name).
 Julian's son (Linda's grandson) Joolz is a musician and has toured with Donovan.
-Lawrence had two children with Donovan, singer/songwriter and composer Astrella Celeste and Oriole Nebula.
+Lawrence also had two children with Donovan, singer/songwriter and composer Astrella Celeste and Oriole Nebula.
 Lawrence's granddaughter Coco Sian (daughter of Oriole and Shaun Ryder) is an artist and writer.
-(Lawrence's stepchildren Donovan Leitch and Ione Skye were raised in America by their mother.)
+(Lawrence's stepchildren Donovan Jerome Leitch and Ione Skye were raised in America by their mother.)